 Looks like there was new blow down that someone came in and took care recently.
 Surprised there is no ramp on this log because that would make an awfully nice skinny.

-At the top of the Mulikin I continued south on Double Secret Probation.
+At the top of the Mulikin I continued south on the Unmarked and Unsanctioned Trail.
 It's too bad this trail is so linear because this part of the forest has so much to offer in terms of features to ride and variation of terrain.
 From here I turned onto the Gussy and headed north again.